vyomasystems-lab/challenges-MohithaKondapalli/level1_design2/README.md

 ```
  SEQ_1011:
       begin
-        next_state = IDLE;    ====>BUG
+        next_state = IDLE;    ====>BUG1
       end
 ```
-In the  design, when the FSM is in SEQ_1011.
-If inp_bit = 1 it should go to SEQ_1 state but here its is going to IDLE state irrespective of the input hence adjacent sequence is not detected.
+In the  design, when the current_state is SEQ_1011.
+If inp_bit = 1 it should go to SEQ_1 state but here its is going to IDLE state irrespective of the input hence adjacent sequence after the first sequence is not being detected.

 2.
 ```